 Published in the November 4, 2016 edition

-Visitation was held at the Gately Funeral Home, 79 West Foster St., Melrose on Saturday, Oct.
-29, followed by a Mass of Christian Burial at St. Mary Church, Herbert Street, Melrose.
+Visitation was held at the Gately Funeral Home, 79 West Foster St., Melrose, on Thursday, Nov.
+3. A Mass of Christian Burial will be held at St. Mary’s Church, Herbert Street, Melrose, on Friday, Nov.
+4 at 10 a.m.
+Relatives and friends are respectfully invited to attend.
 Interment will be private.
-In lieu of flowers, memorial contributions may be made in James’ name to St. Mary Parish, Fatima Garden Fund, 46 Myrtle St., Melrose MA 02176.
-To send a message of condolence, please visit www.gatelyfh.com.
+In lieu of flowers, donations in Bob’s name may be made to the American Diabetes Association, 10 Speen St., Framingham MA 01701.
+For obituary, directions or to send a message of condolence, please visit gatelyfh.com.